 The worship of our infinitely glorious God comes to life for us in the book of Revelation wherein we are given a portal into the spiritual world to see, through apocalyptic symbolism, that Heaven is a place of unending worship of God by both the Holy angels and most importantly by those men and women whom the Lamb of God, Jesus Christ has redeemed by His blood – His sacrificial death on the cross (Ephesians 1:7) (Revelation 5:8-14) (Revelation 7:9-17) (Revelation 15:1-4).
 These men and women, through their personal repentance and faith, (both gifts granted to them by God) had become true worshipers of the true God while on earth, and as they continue to do so throughout eternity will glorify God by their enjoyment of Him and all that will bring pleasure and delight in the new universe and new earth that Jesus will establish at His second coming (Ephesians 2:8-9) (Romans 2:4) (Revelation 21:1-4).

 It is essential to our rightly and joyfully worshiping God that we understand that He does not call us to worship Him alone because he is some type of cosmic narcissist or tyrannical egomaniac.
 He is self-existent, self-sufficient and infinitely glorious, existing as three distinct divine persons, Father, Son and Holy Spirit, in an eternal love relationship of unimaginable pleasure, joy and delight, and thus need nothing from the creation (Psalm 16:11).
-He calls us to worship Him because He loves us and alone can satisfy the deepest needs and desires of our heart and fulfill the most noble longing of our soul in ways so wonderous, so glorious, it is beyond our imagination to conceive of while we are in our present sin corrupted condition (Jeremiah 31:3) (1 Corinthians 2:9) (Psalm 16:11).
-And the reason He alone can do so is because He is the one who created us to find the fulfillment of our deepest and truest needs, desires and longings in intimate relationship with Him (Psalm 42:1-2).
+He calls us to worship Him alone because He loves us and alone can satisfy the deepest needs and desires of our heart and fulfill the most noble longing of our soul in ways so wonderous, so glorious, it is beyond our imagination to conceive of while we are in our present sin corrupted condition (Jeremiah 31:3) (1 Corinthians 2:9) (Psalm 16:11).
+And the reason He alone can do so is because He is the one who created us to find the fulfillment of our deepest and truest needs, desires and longings in intimate relationship with Him (John 17:3).

 In my recent post regarding John 4:1-27, we have Jesus speaking with a Samaritan woman.
 The Samaritans did worship the God who revealed Himself to Moses as “I AM” or Yahweh in Exodus 3:13-14, but they did so along with other cultic versions of gods that had been imported into their culture during the Assyrian invasion 700 years earlier.
 In her interaction with Jesus, she reveals herself to be a worshiper of the creation rather than the Creator, looking for love in all the wrong places, pursuing her significance., security and ultimate happiness in the fallen creation (men) rather than in the infinitely glorious Creator, and this has brought her great loneliness and shame (John 4:16-18) (Romans 1:25).